saiftynet/GUIDeFATE/README.md

 This produces something like ![Calculator Screenshot](https://github.com/saiftynet/GUIDeFATE/blob/master/calculator%20screenshot.png)

 Of course this is at a very early stage, and I have only implemented buttons, static text and text control widgets.
-More will come.
-Suggestions welcome.
+More will come.Suggestions welcome.

+EDIT> have implemented Menu and image subpanels at version 0.0.2